Warranty

 To ensure you’re limiting the risk of transmission when speaking to friends in any environment, it is important to keep your voice at a standard or low speaking level.

-For example, if we look at this noise measurement, which was taken in a generic pizza restaurant on Saturday 22 August, between 20:30 and 21:30, we can see that the noise level is averaging over 85dB(A).
+For example, a noise measurement taken in a generic pizza restaurant shows an average noise level of over 85dB(A).
 You might think this isn’t too bad, but that’s about the same level as a noisy factory!

 At this level, it becomes difficult to hear the conversation between you and the person across the table, or sitting directly next to you, meaning you’d have to lean closer to the person talking and raise your own voice to talk back, thus increasing the risk of virus transmission.